The Prince & Me: Reception

-The film received negative reviews from critics and Rotten Tomatoes rated it 27% based on 116 reviews, an overall "rotten" rating.
-They called the film "bland, fluffy, and predictable bit of wish fulfillment".
-Metacritic reported the movie had an average score of 47 out of 100, based on 31 reviews.
+Review aggregator Rotten Tomatoes reports an aggregate score of 29% based on 121 reviews, with an average rating of 4.8/10.
+The website's critics consensus reads, "A bland, fluffy, and predictable bit of wish fulfillment."
+On Metacritic, the film holds a weighted average score of 47 out of 100, based on 31 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 The Christian Science Monitor's David Sterritt gave the film a positive review, calling it "quite appealing, thanks to good-humored acting and to Martha Coolidge's quiet directing style."
 Meanwhile, Manohla Dargis of the Los Angeles Times gave the film a negative review, calling it "a blandly diverting, chastely conceived and grammatically challenged fairy tale" USA Today said that The Prince & Me was overall "well-meaning, cute, sweet" but that the film could have been improved with "a bit more quirkiness and a little less formula."